Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

-The dipole interaction is long-range and anisotropic, and it has significant effects on the ground state of rotating BECs~\cite{Cooper2005a,Cooper2005b,Zhang2005,Yi2006a,Komineas2007}.
+The dipole-dipole interaction (DDI) is long-range and anisotropic, and it significantly affects the ground states of rotating BECs~\cite{Cooper2005a,Cooper2005b,Zhang2005,Yi2006a,Komineas2007,Simula2011}.
 Let us assume that all the dipoles of the atoms are polarized in the same direction.
 Then, the interaction is described by

-where the first and second terms on the right-hand side are the {\it s}-wave contact interaction and the dipole interaction, respectively, and $\theta$ is the angle between the dipole moment and the relative coordinate ${\bm r}$ between two atoms.
-Thus, depending on the direction of the polarization, the dipole interaction can be either attractive or repulsive.
+where the first and second terms on the right-hand side are the {\it s}-wave contact interaction and the DDI, respectively, and $\theta$ is the angle between the dipole moment and the relative coordinate ${\bm r}$ between two atoms.
+Thus, depending on the direction of the polarization, the DDI can be either attractive or repulsive.
 This anisotropy of the interaction leads to the deformation of the vortex core and the structure of the vortex lattice.

-Yi and Pu~\cite{Yi2006a} considered a situation in which a system in an axisymmetric harmonic trap is rotated about the $z$-direction, and the dipoles are polarized in the $x$-direction in the frame of reference corotating with the system, and found that the vortex core is deformed into an elliptic shape.
+Yi and Pu~\cite{Yi2006a} considered a situation in which a system in an axisymmetric harmonic trap is rotated about the $z$-direction, and the dipoles are polarized in the $x$-direction in the frame of reference co-rotating with the system, and found that the vortex core is deformed into an elliptic shape.
 This is because the dipoles undergo repulsive and attractive interaction in the $x$- and $y$-directions, respectively.

-Cooper et al.~\cite{Cooper2005a} and Zhang and Zhai~\cite{Zhang2005} considered a situation in which the interparticle interaction is so weak that the lowest Landau level approximation holds, and found that with an increase in the strength of the dipole interaction, the vortex lattice undergoes structural changes from triangular to square and to stripe configurations.
-Such changes were not found in Ref.~\cite{Yi2006a}, and possible reasons for the discrepancy are discussed in Ref.~\cite{Komineas2007}.
+On the other hand, Cooper {\it et al}.~\cite{Cooper2005a} and Zhang and Zhai~\cite{Zhang2005} considered a dipolar gas polarized along the rotation axis in which the interparticle interaction is so weak that the lowest Landau level approximation holds, and found that with an increase in the strength of the DDI, the vortex lattice undergoes structural changes from triangular to square and to stripe configurations.